Richard Davidson Award

 - This programme is delivered online.
 What do you see as the positives of online study and what problems can you envisage?
 How would you overcome those problems?
 (200 words)

-Applicants who are shortlisted will be invited for interview via video connection e.g. Skype.
+Applicants who are shortlisted will be invited for interview via video connection e.g. Microsoft Teams.
 If shortlisted, you will receive an email to the address you registered in your application.
-You will be asked to choose a convenient time slot for interview.
 The interview will last approximately 30 minutes and will allow us to ask you more about the scholarship and your interests in food security and also an opportunity for us to get to know you better.
 You will also be able to ask any questions that you have.

 Awards will be determined on academic merit, the answers to the five questions and also the interview.